cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-bff/index.md

 ## Setup

 !!! note
-    This step suppose you have already deployed and configured the backend service from the previous step.
-Your OpenShift cluster should have the `inventory-${INITIALS}-dev` project (with `${INITIALS}` as your actual initials), configured with `ci-config` and `registry-config` secrets during previous lab.
+     Following this section means you have already deployed and configured the backend service from the previous step.
+Your OpenShift cluster should have the `inventory-${INITIALS}-dev` project (with `${INITIALS}` as your actual initials), that has been configured with `ci-config` and `registry-config` secrets during previous lab.

 ### Create your OpenShift project, Git Repository and CI pipeline